victorliu-sq/PaperWriting/FlashSMP.md

+These limitations of traditional synchronization methods lead to the question: **Can we leverage advanced hardware functions to further optimize synchronization performance in GS parallel processing?**

 ### Unused Content

 The GS algorithm naturally lends itself to parallelization, as multiple proposers (men) can make proposals simultaneously.
 For example, by assigning each thread to simulate a man making proposals when implemented on an actual multithreading hardware, all men will initially propose to their preferred women.
 However, for the GS algorithm to make progress, it is crucial for threads to communicate with each other.
 Considering the preference lists given in Figure\ref{perferences}, men m1, m3, m5, and m6 will be paired with their proposed women directly whereas m2 and m7, as well as m4 and m8, will communicate to resolve conflicts if they are proposing to the same woman simultaneously.